Dumbarton Castle sits high on a volcanic rock overlooking the junction of the Rivers Leven and Clyde.

 Dumbarton Castle: staging post

-Dumbarton Castle was cold, damp and exposed to Scotland’s west coast gales, it wasn’t the most comfortable of residences yet it became an important staging post for a number of royal visitors.
+The castle was cold, damp and exposed to Scotland’s west coast gales, it wasn’t the most comfortable of residences yet it became an important staging post for a number of royal visitors.

 Testimony in 1634, from castle governor Sir John Maxwell of Pollock, provided some corroboration for the grim and depressing living conditions.